papadogiorgis/compilers_project/README.md

 2. Runs `./alpha_compiler` on your target file (with *-debug-flag* if you are doing a debug run).
 3. If successful, runs `./alpha_vm` on the generated `out.abc` file (with *-debug-flag* if you are doing a debug run).
 4. Safely removes the intermediate `out.abc` file once execution finishes.

-## Implementation Status
-- **What works great:** The entire project has been completed successfully.
-- **What works partially:** None.
-All implemented features are fully functional.